 The next logical step would be to search for the remains

-Human consequences of the deluge
+Human impacts of the deluge:

 The fields in all the villages which surrounded the lake would have